-Remains of Six Found in Cars at Bottom of Lake
+Remains of Six Found in Cars at Bottom of Lake in Oklahoma

 Oklahoma troopers found the cars decaying side by side in about 12 feet of water during a training exercise with new sonar equipment on September 10.
 When they were pulled from the lake, bones were found in each – the remains of three people in each car.
 A human skull was floating in the water.